omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ## **Promises**

-Promise (introduced in ES6) is an object that is used as a placeholder for the future result of an asynchronous operation.
+Promise (introduced in ES6) is an object that is used as a **placeholder** for the **future result** of an **asynchronous operation**.
 In more simple terms, a promise is a container for a value that would become available some time in future.
 Response comming from an AJAX call is the perfect example of a future value.

 Using promises for asynchronous programming has 2 advantages: